Skip to main content

 The Annual Assessment in Lieu of Bond

-Instead of requiring the public fiduciary to post a surety bond for each case, Arizona allows an annual assessment of twenty-five dollars plus one-quarter of one percent of any estate value exceeding ten thousand dollars.
-There is an important exception: this assessment cannot be taken from a ward or protected person who is eligible for Supplemental Security Income (SSI) benefits, or who would be eligible if not in a public institution.
+Instead of requiring the public fiduciary to post a surety bond for each case, the law allows an annual assessment of twenty-five dollars plus one-quarter of one percent of any estate value exceeding ten thousand dollars.
+There is an important exception.
+This assessment cannot be taken from a ward or protected person who is eligible for Supplemental Security Income (SSI) benefits, or who would be eligible if not in a public institution.

 All fees collected go to the county treasurer and are deposited in the county general fund.
-The court reviews these fees during the accounting process, providing oversight to ensure the charges remain just and reasonable.
+The court reviews these fees during the accounting process.
+This provides oversight to ensure the charges remain just and reasonable.

 These costs illustrate one of the practical advantages of advance planning.
-A named trustee or agent under a power of attorney typically serves without the same layered fee structure, and the process avoids ongoing court supervision altogether.
+A named trustee or agent under a power of attorney typically serves without the same layered fee structure.
+The process also avoids ongoing court supervision altogether.
+In a decedent estate managed by the public fiduciary, understanding these fees helps families know what to expect.

 A. The public fiduciary has a claim for all of the following against the estate of the ward, protected person or decedent: 1.
 Reasonable expenses incurred in the execution of the guardianship, conservatorship or public administration.
 2. Compensation for the fiduciary's services and the fiduciary's attorney that the court in which the accounts are settled deems just and reasonable.
 3. An annual assessment in lieu of bond of twenty-five dollars and one-fourth of one per cent of the amount of an estate greater than ten thousand dollars.
 A fiduciary shall not take this assessment from the ward's or protected person's estate if the ward or protected person is eligible for supplemental security income benefits or would be eligible for these benefits if that person were not in a public institution.
 B. The public fiduciary shall pay all funds received pursuant to this section to the county treasurer for deposit in the county general fund.